Detroit Metropolitan Airport: History

-Detroit's economy plunged in the Great Recession, causing airlines such as British Airways to drop flights to London–Heathrow and other airlines such as KLM Royal Dutch Airlines and Virgin Atlantic to use codeshare flights through Delta Air Lines.
+Detroit's economy plunged in the Great Recession, causing airlines such as British Airways to drop flights to London–Heathrow and other airlines such as KLM and Virgin Atlantic to use codeshare flights through Delta Air Lines.
 The city has lost population, but Detroit Metropolitan Airport has since re-grown, and airlines are looking to expand or resume service.
-JetBlue Airways began flights to Boston in February 2014.
-United Airlines resumed nonstop flights to San Francisco in June 2017 in efforts to boost competition in Detroit.
+JetBlue began flights to Boston in February 2014.
 Spirit Airlines has grown at DTW, adding service to more East and West Coast cities.
 Spirit has increased its market share to over 10%, widening the gap as Metro Airport's second largest carrier.

 Royal Jordanian was the first airline to schedule the Boeing 787 Dreamliner into Detroit, on December 1, 2014.

 One of Delta Connection carriers, Compass Airlines chose to close its operating base in Detroit to move operations to the new Seattle hub in early 2015.
 Delta has replaced many of the existing Compass flights with mainline Delta flights to allow SkyWest Airlines and GoJet to open Detroit bases.

 Beginning in January 2018 Suburban Mobility Authority for Regional Transportation, or SMART Bus, began providing a direct connection from the airport to the Rosa Parks Transit Center in downtown Detroit via route 261, also known as the Michigan Ave FAST bus, with stations at both the McNamara and Evans terminals.

 On June 26, 2015, Spirit Airlines announced the construction of a new maintenance facility, saying it would bring $31.5 million and 82 jobs to the area.
 Spirit previously had a hangar that closed, forcing the airline to do maintenance at the gate with contract workers.
 With the new facility, which opened in May 2017, Spirit will retain its operating base at Metro Airport and bring more flights.
 Spirit was also the first airline to regularly fly the A320neo in the US, the first route was Detroit to Los Angeles as well as add self-tagging luggage kiosks at DTW.

-In 2017, WOW Air announced service to Reykjavik on the Airbus A321.
+In 2017, WOW Air announced service to Reykjavík on the Airbus A321.
 This marked the first ever entrance of a modern European low-cost carrier to DTW.
-In the summer of 2018, Reykjavik went from the 55th most traveled destination to the fifth due to this flight's popularity.
-Passengers could connect onwards in Reykjavik, boosting travel to European destinations.
-In March 2019, the airline ceased operations, leaving Metro Airport with no low-cost nonstop to Europe; the airport looked for replacement service to begin in 2020, but due the COVID pandemic, that effort ceased until 2022, when Icelandair and Delta announced seasonal flights to Reykjavík starting in 2023.
+In the summer of 2018, Reykjavík went from the 55th most traveled destination to the fifth due to this flight's popularity.
+Passengers could connect onwards in Reykjavík, boosting travel to European destinations.
+In March 2019, the airline ceased operations, leaving Metro Airport with no low-cost nonstop to Europe; the airport looked for replacement service to begin in 2020, but due to the COVID-19 pandemic, that effort ceased until 2022, when Icelandair and Delta announced seasonal flights to Reykjavík starting in 2023.